A few pieces of advice for those operating in CQ WW CW this weekend.

 Use the web page to upload your log. http://www.cqww.com/logcheck/ This page will give immediate feedback on the format of your log.
 Once you go through the checking, your log is NOT submitted until you enter your email address and press submit.
 When you receive the email confirmation OR see your log on the logs received page (http://www.cqww.com/logs_received_cw.htm) then you know your log has been received.

-If you notice someone breaking the rules or that has a bad signal, make a note of the call, time, and frequency, and send a note to email@example.com after the contest.
+If you notice someone breaking the rules or that has a bad signal, make a note of the call, time, and frequency, contact us at : https://cqww.com/contact after the contest.

 Be considerate and enjoy the magic of radio.
 Most of all – have fun!